ScilifelabDataCentre/Anubis/anubis/documentation.md

 The reviews are visible to the admin, the call owner, and optionally by the other reviewers in the call.

-At no point can the proposal creator view the reviews of her proposal.
+At no stage can the proposal creator view the reviews of her proposal.

 #### Reviewer actions